-Borussia Dortmund and USA teenager Gio Reyna is the youngest American national to play in the Bundesliga, but where does the 17-year-old super talent sit among the German top flight’s all-time list of fresh-faced debutants? bundesliga.com reveals the top 10…
+Borussia Dortmund's Youssoufa Moukoko is the youngest Bundesliga player in history, but where does the 16-year-old super talent sit among the German top flight's all-time list of fresh-faced debutants? bundesliga.com reveals the top 10…

 Age on debut: 16 years, 11 months and one day

 A Dortmund youth product, Sahin made his full debut at the base of a midfield including Thomas Rosicky, playing the full 90 minutes in a 2-2 draw with Wolfsburg on 6 August 2005.
 A first goal followed - against Nuremberg - on his seventh outing.
 He also chipped in with six assists in his maiden top-flight campaign.
 The Turkey international spent a formative stint on loan in the Netherlands with Feyenoord in 2007/08 and moved to Real Madrid in summer 2011, but between times produced a career-best six goals - including a belting free-kick against Bayern Munich - and eight assists during BVB’s 2010/11 title-winning campaign under Jürgen Klopp.
 Sahin was unable to muscle his way in at Real and struggled for form and fitness whilst on loan at Liverpool, but a return to Dortmund had the desired effect.
 He added the 2016/17 DFB Cup to his collection in his penultimate campaign at the club, only to fall down the pecking order under Lucien Favre the next year.
 The 31-year-old left-footer is currently enjoying his second season at Werder Bremen.